 This article by Torsten Mundt, DNV GL, gives an overview of how MRV will affect the maritime industry and what shipping companies need to do to achieve compliance.
 Ship owners and operators are advised to start considering how to fulfil the upcoming obligations for their own ship as well as their shore systems and routines ahead of time.
 Developing the mandated monitoring plan, as well as examining how to collect, aggregate and report fuel consumption and transport work data for their ships are particularly important.

 Torsten Mundt is a Principal Research Engineer - Ship emissions at DNV GL, working within the ‘International Regulatory Affairs’ department.
 He is a technical adviser to the German Ministry of Transport at IMO (MEPC) on the reduction of greenhouse gas emissions from international shipping and has been a representative in the IACS working groups, leading the Environmental Research Group from 2009-2013.
 Torsten is also DNV GL’s representative to the European MRV regulation stakeholder working groups in the European Sustainable Shipping Forum (ESSF).

 You will also be subscribed to e-newsletter, and related emails.
 (Unsubscribe at any time.)Please un-tick the box if you don’t want to receive this.

-Fill out the form below to subscribe to our weekly newsletter to receive the latest news updates and relevant industry insight.
+Fill out the form below to subscribe to our newsletter to receive the latest news updates and relevant industry insight.